ManishaMatta/BarrenLandAnalysis/README.md

 Through this analysis, I understood that the output area depends on the distinct areas separated by the barren land fields mentioned in the input.
 Further analysis revealed that we can represent the farmland as a 2D matrix, where we can map the barren lands.
 The CodeBase is divided into 3 major sections/classes:
-Certainly!
-Here's a refactored and elaborated description of the components mentioned:

 ### BLA.py